Crypto Accounting Microsoft Dynamics 365 Integration (2026)

 Crypto Accounting Microsoft Dynamics 365 Integration

-• No native crypto in Dynamics 365 (Business Central or Finance) — integrate via the universal subledger pattern.
+• Neither Business Central nor Finance has a native crypto concept; integrate via the universal subledger pattern.

-• Business Central vs Finance: same pattern; Finance is more multi-entity so the entity dimension matters more.
+• Finance is the more multi-entity product, so the entity dimension and consolidation matter more there.

 No native crypto

-Dynamics 365 — Business Central (SMEs) or Finance (larger enterprises) — has no native wallet/blockchain/token concept.
-Crypto integrates via the standard subledger pattern: an external subledger connects wallets/exchanges, applies cost basis and classification, posts summary journals to the Dynamics GL.
+Dynamics 365 — Business Central for SMEs, Finance for larger enterprises — has no native wallet, blockchain, or token concept.
+Crypto integrates via the standard subledger pattern: an external subledger connects to the wallets and exchanges, applies cost basis and classification, and posts summary journals to the Dynamics GL.
 Dynamics stays the system of record; the accounting is an auditor judgement.

 How the subledger posts

-Dynamics 365 exposes APIs and data-integration mechanisms for posting journals programmatically, or entries can be delivered via a supported import.
-The exact interface and field mapping must be configured against Microsoft's current Dynamics documentation — the platform and APIs evolve across versions and environments.
+Dynamics 365 exposes APIs and data-integration mechanisms for posting journals programmatically, or entries can be delivered through a supported import.
+Business Central offers a journals API and integrates with Dataverse for create/read/update/delete operations; Finance imports vouchers through the General journal data entity.
+The interface and field mapping must be configured against Microsoft's current Dynamics documentation, since the platform and its APIs evolve across versions and environments.
 The mechanism is delivery, not an accounting change.

 Business Central vs Finance